xmartlabs/blog/_posts/2023-07-12-i-tested-react-native-new-architecture-improvements.md

 ## The Usual Suspects of Low Performance

 A culprit of poor performance that is often pointed out is the **bridge**.
 In the previous architecture of React Native, the bridge acted as a communication channel between the JavaScript thread and the native thread.
 It was often considered a bottleneck because of the way it shared data between these threads.
-If you're interested in learning more about how the bridge used to work, you can find further details HERE.
+If you're interested in learning more about how the bridge used to work, you can find further details [here](https://reactnative.dev/docs/next/the-new-architecture/why).

 However, with the introduction of the new architecture, the bridge has been eliminated, making way for a new communication mechanism called the **JavaScript Interface (JSI)**.
 This significant change is expected to enhance performance, but does it?